Children in the military: Movement to end military use of children

 The military use of children has been common throughout history; only in recent decades has the practice met with informed criticism and concerted efforts to end it.
 Progress has been slow, partly because many armed forces have relied on children to fill their ranks, and partly because the behaviour of non-state armed groups is difficult to influence.

 Recent history

 1970s–1980s

 International efforts to limit children's participation in armed conflict began with the Additional Protocols to the 1949 Geneva Conventions, adopted in 1977 (Art.
 77.2).
-The new Protocols prohibited the military recruitment of children aged under 15, but continued to allow state armed forces and non-state armed groups to recruit children from age 15 and use them in warfare.
+The new Protocols prohibited the military recruitment of children aged under 15 in direct hostilities, but continued to allow state armed forces and non-state armed groups to recruit children from age 15 and use them in warfare.

 Efforts were renewed during negotiations on the Convention on the Rights of the Child (CRC), when Non-governmental organisations (NGOs) campaigned for the new treaty to outlaw child recruitment entirely.
 Some states, whose armed forces relied on recruiting below the age of 18, resisted this, so the final treaty text of 1989 only reflected the existing legal standard: the prohibition of the direct participation of children aged under 15 in hostilities.